Can I Sell My House to a Family Member at Below Market Value?

 Is it illegal to sell a house to a family member?

 No. It is perfectly legal to sell your house to a family member if you do it the right way.
 Keep documentation of the property’s appraised value and how much you sold it for.
 Follow the regulations around gifts of equity and be aware of the capital gains tax implications.
-Complete key steps like the inspection, and engage the assistance of a real estate expert and tax advisor.
-With these guardrails, you can usually sell your house to a family member without any trouble.
+Complete key steps like an inspection and engage the assistance of a real estate expert and tax advisor.
+With these guardrails, you can sell your house to a family member without any trouble.

 Header Image Source: (monkeybusiness/ Depositphotos)